Skip to main content

 • Agent (Optional): Select a specific agent, or leave empty to use default/global chatbot handling.

-Click Add Slack Bot (or Save Changes in edit mode).
+Click Create (or Save in edit mode).

 Validation And Management Behavior